1950 VPI Gobblers football team

 The 1950 VPI Gobblers football team represented Virginia Polytechnic Institute in the 1950 college football season.
-The team was led by their head coach Robert McNeish and finished with a record of zero wins and ten losses (0–10).
+The team was led by their head coach Bob McNeish and finished with a record of zero wins and ten losses (0–10).

 Schedule

-Players
+Roster

 The following players were members of the 1950 football team according to the roster published in the 1951 edition of The Bugle, the Virginia Tech yearbook.